caltechlibrary/newt/newt-presentation.md

 3. Build staff facing applications this Summer (2023)
 4. Hopefully move beyond my proof of concept in Winter (2023), Spring (2024)

-# Someday, maybe ...
+# Newt's someday, maybe ...

-- Have Newt delegate file uploads to an S3 like service
+- Have Newt delegate file uploads to an S3 like service (minio via a file stream?)
-- Explore integrating SQLite3 support in addition to Postgres+PostgREST
+- Explore integrating SQLite3 support
 - A Newt community to share YAML, SQL and Pandoc templates

 # Related resources